jackson-nestelroad/pokengine-jcoad-docs/docs/source/reference/conditions.rst

 .. jcoad:condition:: gaveaway

-    1 if the player has just given away a Pokemon with &giveaway.
+    1 if the player has just given away a Pokemon with :jcoad:trigger:`giveaway`.
 0 otherwise.

 .. jcoad:condition:: season
     :options: winter, spring, summer, fall